If kombucha is already a regular part of your wellness repertoire, then you may want to take note of another gut-loving elixir: drinking vinegars.

 Numerous folk remedies note adding a tablespoon or two of unpasteurized vinegar to water with lemon juice and honey for ailments ranging from upset stomach to cold and flu.
 Drinking a (diluted!) shot of vinegar has also been touted for treating allergies, symptoms of IBS, digestive upset, high cholesterol, dry skin and hair, candida, and more.

-Look for organic and raw drinking vinegar at your local health food store.
 Drinking vinegar ingredients vary from brand to brand, but usually are made of a mixture of raw apple cider vinegar, fruit or vegetable juice for flavoring, distilled water, herbs or spices, and a hint of sweetness from stevia, raw honey, or maple syrup.

 Drinking Vinegar: Your Gut's BFF

 Along with trace amounts of vitamins, minerals, amino acids, and antioxidants, raw and unpasteurized vinegar is filled with gut-loving properties.

 As a fermented food, raw vinegar contains friendly bacteria (probiotics) that support the health of the GI tract.
 The probiotics in vinegar and other fermented foods have been widely studied for their effects on human health.